-The application cycle for October 2020 entry is now CLOSED and no late applications are being considered.
+The application cycle for October 2020 entry is now CLOSED and no late applications will be considered.
 Admission for entry in October 2021 will open in September 2020.
-An Open Day will be held on Wednesday 18 March 2020 for all applicants who are offered a place on any Faculty of Philosophy graduate course for entry in October 2020.

 Below you will find information about the graduate courses offered by the Oxford Philosophy Faculty, including the Faculty’s flagship two-year Master’s course, the BPhil in Philosophy.
 For information about the application process, please visit the Admissions Procedure and Entry Requirements page.